Skip to main content

 😜Palate: Fairly Thick, true to nose.
 Roasted chestnut, popcorn, cinnamon, and old oak.
 Some nutty bitterness in the mid palate, raw pecan.
 Full of flavor.

 💦Finish: Medium length crackle of cinnamon and nutmeg plays in a quartet with a bit of ethanol astringency that deepens into an actually very decent Kentucky hug.
 A waft of orange peel creeps in from time to time.
+I would say that this is hot for the proof but somehow it manages to not be abrasive... just really warming.

-🏆 Overall: 6.5/10 - Very Good - I'm surprised this bottle doesn't get more love.
+🏆 Overall Rating: 6.5/10 - Very Good - I'm surprised this bottle doesn't get more love.
 For the price, you get a solid pour that delivers well on the beam profile with a notable refinement over the standard iterations.
 The extra proof really pays off in this bottle with flavor intensity though there are glimpses of rough edges from time to time.
 Upon reflection, I feel like this bottle was more on the younger end of the white label-black label spectrum, so I wonder how an older barrel may feel?
 Something to look forward to indeed.

 I am reminded a bit of Wild Turkey Rare Breed, the two have very similar mash bills and flavors, though Rare Breed is definitely the more refined of the two.
 If for some reason, you're missing the $15 for that Turkey upgrade this bottle may be an excellent substitute.